 Transformers at the Lower Snake River projects are required to undergo Doble testing1 every three years to ensure they are functioning correctly and identify any issues that need repair.
-The testing must be conducted during warm, dry conditions (July–August) and requires an outage of the transformer and associated units.
+The testing must be conducted during warm, dry conditions (July–September) and requires an outage of the transformer and associated units.
 Testing is performed during already scheduled outages to the extent possible and timed to avoid or minimize impacts to fish.
 In years that Doble testing isn’t required, a project may still require an outage during the same timeframe to perform necessary transformer maintenance and repairs that were identified in previous Doble tests and inspections.

+At Dworshak Dam, required transformer maintenance and Doble testing occurs every two out of three years starting September 21.
+For more information on Dworshak maintenance and testing, see Appendix I.

-The current year’s transformer outage schedule is defined in Table A-1.
+The current year’s transformer outage schedule at the lower Snake projects and Dworshak Dam is defined in Table A-1.
 For more information, refer to the project-specific sections below.

 Table A-1.
 Doble Testing Schedule in 2021.a